Create Better Health Online Course

 - How to overcome barriers to being physically active.

-Once you’ve completed the series you will have more knowledge and skills to lead a healthy lifestyle on any budget.
+Once you’ve completed the series you will have more knowledge and skills to lead a healthy lifestyle.

 The course was developed by the Utah State University Extension Create Better Health (SNAP-Ed) program based on the USDA Dietary Guidelines for Americans, MyPlate, and the Physical Activity Guidelines for Americans.